Card (sports): Supercard

 A supercard consists of a title match combat sport event which comprises multiple high-level matches and/or special attractions.
 Promoters advertise supercards heavily, and tickets typically cost more than at standard-card events.

 Supercards serve as the focal point of professional wrestling promotions and can function as a primary source of revenue for such promotions.
 Mainstream American pro wrestling holds supercards at least annually and broadcasts them on pay-per-view (PPV) television.
-The largest company, WWE, runs PPV events every month, and the second-largest, Impact Wrestling, formerly ran monthly PPVs, but now only runs four a year.
+The largest company, WWE, runs PPV events every month.
+Alternatively the second-largest, All Elite Wrestling (AEW) initially ran 4 annual PPV's over the year (Revolution, Double or Nothing, All Out and Full Gear), though added Forbidden Door as a fifth annual PPV in 2022 in collaboration with Japanese company New Japan Pro-Wrestling (NJPW) and in 2024 ran nine pay per views in total.
+Elsewhere, Impact Wrestling (formally TNA), formerly ran monthly PPVs, but now only runs four a year.
 Wrestling supercards often recur annually; WWE's WrestleMania, arguably the most famous of these, has run since 1985.
 WWE runs three other supercards per year (Royal Rumble, SummerSlam and Survivor Series), but does not promote these at the level of WrestleMania.
 With TNA's 2013 change to running only four PPVs a year, all four are now considered supercards: Genesis (not a supercard before 2013), Lockdown, Slammiversary, and Bound for Glory.
 All four events were first held in 2005, and all have taken place annually since then except for Genesis, which was not held in 2008.
 Examples of non-pay-per-view supercards include Saturday Night's Main Event and Clash of the Champions.
 Promotions outside the United States also run annual supercards.
 The two largest lucha libre promotions in Mexico, Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA), respectively run the CMLL Anniversary Show and Triplemanía.
 New Japan Pro-Wrestling (NJPW) runs the January 4 Dome Show (branded since 2007 as Wrestle Kingdom) at the Tokyo Dome.

 In other sports, such as boxing and mixed martial arts, supercards occur more rarely.
 They usually involve a "dream fight" and multiple title defenses.